-Troops surround site as Ivory Coast negotiates mutiny deal
+Ivory Coast announces deal to end standoff with soldiers

 - Why Portland and not Seattle gets pummeled with snow

-However, the details of the deal were not made public, and it was unclear whether all soldiers would accept them.

-On Friday, a military official with knowledge of the negotiations said the government was resisting paying bonuses of nearly $20,000 each for an unspecified number of soldiers.
-The official spoke on condition of anonymity, saying he was not authorized to give his name.
+Ouattara came to power in 2011 after a postelection crisis that claimed more than 3,000 lives.
+The crisis was triggered by former President Laurent Gbagbo’s refusal to accept defeat and step down.
+It capped more than a decade of turmoil that began with the country’s first coup in 1999.

+Ivory Coast has seen about 10 mutinies since 1990, with the most recent taking place in 2014.

-Ouattara and some other Ivorians have expressed frustration with the soldiers’ tactics.
+Ouattara has criticized the soldiers’ tactics during the latest crisis, and many Ivorians expressed frustration with the renewed unrest.
 Before the talks began Friday, soldiers fired weapons to disperse a protest by civilians in Bouake who were angry that the standoff had disrupted economic activity in the city, said Fanta Kourouma, a Bouake resident.

-As Friday’s talks got underway, the city center emptied out, with many residents choosing to stay at home, said journalist Aboubacar Al Syddick.
+The security situation deteriorated quickly Friday evening, with soldiers assuming control of main roads in Bouake.
+Phone service to the city was severely impaired for several hours.

+In Abidjan, witnesses reported gunfire at military installations in the residential Cocody district and in the central Plateau district, where Camp Gallieni, the army headquarters, is located.

+“They chased our guys from their post,” he said, referring to the mutinous soldiers.

+The mutiny shows that while progress has been made in demobilizing tens of thousands of combatants and reintegrating fighters from various factions since the 2011 conflict, a sense of discipline and respect for a chain of command are still lacking, said Cynthia Ohayon, West Africa analyst for the International Crisis Group.

 Corey-Boulet reported from Abidjan, Ivory Coast.
+Associated Press writer Alexis Adele contributed from Abidjan.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.